majeinfo/chaingun/README.md

 a) run a Player in standalone mode :

 	$ cd player/bin
-	$ ./player --output-dir /path/to/output/ --python-cmd /path/to/python3.6 --script /path/to/script.yml --verbose
+	$ ./player --output-dir /path/to/output/ --python-cmd /path/to/python3.6 --script /path/to/script.yml \
+               --viewer /path/to/viewer.py --verbose

 	--python-cmd is optional if PYTHON environment variable is set and points to at least a Python 3.6 --viewer indicates the path to the viewer.py script that build the HTML page with results --output-dir indicates where the results will be stored --script is mandatory
 	--verbose is optional
+    --no-log disabled the 'log actions' (see below for the actions)

 b) run a Player in daemon mode :